-What is Transportation Master Plan?
+What is a Transportation Master Plan?
 Why does Prince Edward County need it?

 A Transportation Master Plan (TMP) sets a vision for transportation in the County.
 The process to develop a TMP starts with a review of the current transportation system, how it is working and where areas for improvement are needed.
 The TMP also reviews best practices and considers emerging trends to identify travel needs in the future.
 Ultimately, the TMP will identify a series of actions that the municipality can take to address walking, rolling and cycling, road, and other multi-modal transportation needs in the County.
 Specifically, the TMP looks to: